workarea-commerce/workarea/docs/source/upgrade-guides/from-3-4-to-3-5.html.md

 ### What Do You Need To Do?

 To keep this functionality present in your application you'll need to install the `workarea-classic_search_autocomplete` plugin.

+## jQuery UI Autocomplete Widget Removed

+### What's Changing

+Due to the removal of Search Autocomplete, the jQuery UI Autocomplete widget is also no longer necessary from a base platform perspective.

+### What Do You Need To Do?

+If another JavaScript module was making use of the jQuery UI Autocomplete widget keep the following referenced in your JavaScript application manifest:

+* `jquery-ui/widgets/autocomplete`

+and the following referenced in your Stylesheet application manifest:

+* `@import 'jquery_ui/storefront/ui_autocomplete';`
+* `@import 'jquery_ui/storefront/ui_menu';`